confluentinc/ksql/docs/troubleshoot-ksql.rst

 Verify that there are no deserialization errors
 ===============================================

-If KSQL will not write query results if it is not able to deserialize message data.
+KSQL will not write query results if it is not able to deserialize message data.
 Use the ``DESCRIBE EXTENDED`` statement to check that the ``VALUE_FORMAT`` of the stream matches the format of the records that |kcat| prints for your topic.
 Enter the following statement in the CLI:

 .. code:: sql